Dodgeball: Tactics

 Many local teams and international teams develop their own tactics and calling systems specific to their style of play.
 These become more complex in higher leagues, which often requires specific training for the players in calling positions such that they can make rapid, tactical decisions.

 Competitions

 The main dodgeball competition is the Dodgeball World Championship, held by the World Dodgeball Federation (WDBF).
 The competition takes place annually since 2012.
 It was initially an open event, but stopped being an open event as the membership grew, and now works by qualification.
 In 2021, WDBF's membership reached 80 members, all also members of the relevant continental federations.

+Variations

 Circle dodgeball

 In some elementary schools in the United States, a version is played using a circular court.
 The team outside the circle has the ball or balls, and the team inside must evade the thrown balls.
 The players who are hit with the ball may change places with the person who hit them, or they may be out of the game and the last person remaining unhit may be the winner.
 There are variants.